check-spelling-sandbox/Codeberg-org/TermsOfUse.md

 (5) Actions intended to damage the association, its reputation, service availability or performance may lead to immediate account suspension.
 In the case of excessive traffic/resource usage, or unreasonable storage requirements, a warning will normally be issued at first, unless the actions are obviously done with malicious intent.

 (6) Maintainers of a project can enforce stricter rules, for example by adding an easily discoverable Code of Conduct as a file in the repository root.
-It's the maintainers task to enforce such additional rules.
+It's the maintainers' task to enforce such additional rules.

 ## § 3 Responsibilities, Copyright & Guarantees